Couple and Family Therapy, Master of Science (M.S.)

 FMSC610Research Methods in Family Science3

-FMSC651Treatment of Emotional and Mental Disorders in Family Systems3
+FMSC651Treatment of Emotional and Mental Disorders in the Family Context3

 FMSC645Sexuality: Issues in Family Therapy and Service Delivery3